QualiTorque/qualitorque.github.io/docs/workflows/workflows-overview.md

 All the built-in workflows are `Ansible` based and available here: https://github.com/QualiTorque/torque-actions
 :::

-In order to use the built-in workflows, a `built-in` field is required and under source.path you need to point to the relevat action.
+In order to use the built-in workflows, a `built-in` field is required and under source.path you need to point to the relevant action.
 E.g.:
 ```yaml
       built-in: true
       source: